xerrors/FUE/README.md

-# FUE
+# FastERE
-the code for "FUE: A Fast Sample-Efficient Unified Extraction Framework for Entity Relation Extraction"
+the code for "FastERE: A Fast Framework for Entity Relation Extraction"